Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

         that you should not specify a destination that is on a shared file system.
-If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `ingressdata` action.
+If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `data ingress` command.
       * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
   * (optional) `output_data` is an object containing data that should be